KyoriPowered/adventure-docs/source/platform/index.rst

 =========

 Adventure integrates with many of the Minecraft platforms out there.
-Some platforms support Adventure natively, but other platforms have their own types and need an adapter to handle Adventure types.
+Some platforms support Adventure natively, but other legacy platforms have their own types and need an adapter to handle Adventure types.
 To enable you to use Adventure with these platforms, Adventure provides a number of platform-specific adapters to allow you to obtain ``Audience`` instances from native user types.

 .. toctree::